Toyota Could Revive MR2 As An Electric Sports Car

 Mid-engine layout, low center of gravity, and perfect handling.
 Yes, please!

 Rumors of a potential Toyota MR2 successor have been swirling around the World Wide Web for quite some time, but we haven’t heard anything really specific yet.
-We know Toyota is toying with the idea of resurrecting its famed nameplate for an entry-level sports car and now it could be working on an all-electric vehicle.
+We know Toyota is toying with the idea of resurrecting its famed nameplate for an entry-level sports car and now it is reported it could be working on an all-electric vehicle.

 Take everything below with a grain of salt, as this is by far not the first time we read and write about Toyota’s plans, but nevertheless, it's encouraging to hear company execs are actually talking about the model.
 In an interview during the Paris Motor Show earlier this month, Toyota’s European vice president of sales and marketing, Matt Harrison, confirmed to Autocar the automaker is at the “discussion stage” with the MR2 modern-day successor.
 Not only that, but it’s apparently “a favored potential addition to the product plan.”